Zaijan2/Registrar-Student-Management-Systems-for-CSD-of-BUP/README.md

-Registrar Management Systems For Computer Studies Department of Bicol University Polangui
+Registrar Student Management System For Computer Studies Department of Bicol University Polangui

 Our group proposes the development of a Registrar Management System specifically designed for the Computer Studies Department of Bicol University Polangui.
 This system aims to centralize and streamline the management of student-related information, class schedules, and personal records.
 By digitizing these processes, the system will help improve data organization, enhance communication between students and faculty, and support better decision-making within the department.
 The ultimate goal is to create a more efficient and transparent environment for academic management and student support.